 Periods After Pregnancy - When Do They Return?

 Your periods will restart a few months after delivery.
-If you breastfeed they may not come back until after your baby is weaned.
-They may take on a slightly different pattern from before — be more regular, lighter, or heavier.
-Most women wait until their second period, after childbirth, before using tampons again simply because they still feel sore.
-If your periods have changed after pregnancy, you may need to use different absorbency tampons from the ones you used before.
-In the UK and Ireland, TAMPAX® tampons come in three different absorbencies: Regular for light to medium flow days, Super for medium to heavy flow, and Super Plus for very heavy flow.
+If you breastfeed, periods after delivery may not come back until after your baby is weaned.
+Periods after birth may take on a slightly different pattern from before — be more regular, lighter, or heavier.
+What about using tampons after pregnancy?
+Most women wait until their second period after birth, before using tampons again simply because they still feel sore.
+If your periods after delivery have changed, you may need to use different absorbency tampons from the ones you used before.
+In the UK and Ireland, TAMPAX® tampons come in three different absorbencies so you can easily find the right tampons after pregnancy: Regular for light to medium flow days, Super for medium to heavy flow, and Super Plus for very heavy flow.
 Be sure to choose the lowest absorbency tampon to control your flow each day.

 Pelvic Floor Exercises